Rothamsted/genomaps.js/docs/UseGuide.md

 ## Input data

 Basemaps are provided to the Genomaps object as a path url that returns an XML file with a genome root element.
-In Knetminer basemaps are served from our API endpoint and detailed explaination on how the path url should be structured can be found in the `Generating Genomaps.js` section below.
+In Knetminer basemaps are served from our API endpoint and detailed explaination on how the path url should be structured can be found in the next section.

 * TODO: describe the input, or point to examples from knetminer.com